JAIIB PPB Principles and Practices of Banking Short Notes Module-wise

 Any Branch, office and agency, which is situated outside India, but is owned or controlled by a person resident in India.

-You might also be interested to know the kind of strategy – you will need to pass the JAIIB in first attempt.
+You might also be interested to know the kind of strategy you will need to pass the JAIIB on the first attempt.